 The Water Diplomacy track equips graduates to understand the nexus of science, politics, and policy.
 Students develop into interdisciplinary practitioners prepared to bridge the gap between science, technology, and the complex web of human values and diplomatic relationships that are the foundation of sustainable water management.

 As water is a shared resource, any change—from climate variability to human activity—can lead to water scarcity, instability, and conflict.
 This track equips students with negotiation and conflict resolution techniques and an understanding of water legal frameworks and transboundary problem-solving, and graduates will work to provide access to safe and affordable drinking water for all and to develop policies for protecting and managing water ecosystems.
+This track builds on Tufts’ ten years of theory-practice synthesis of Water Diplomacy Framework by a global network of Water Diplomats.
+When neither the certainty of scientific solution nor the consensus of what intervention to implement exists, what we need is Water Diplomacy.

 The Water Diplomacy Track